SEO Tool

 Why use this instead of manual work

-• Generate more distinct title options instead of repeating one pattern.
+• Generate more distinct title options instead of repeating one title formula everywhere.

 • Create titles that work for both users and search engines.